GeorgeDavila/OpenCV_Various/README.md

 _python showAllCameras.py_

 And that's it!
-You can adjust parameters such as font used and image size (in resized_dimensions variable).
-Lines 187-189 let you choose the display option between vertical, horizontal, and square (see demo pics below).
+You can adjust parameters such as font used and image size (in resized_dimensions variable). **Lines 187-189 let you choose the display option between vertical, horizontal, and square (see demo pics below).**

 Indices are given in the bit of red text, may be too small here but is clear in the program.

 square display with pic1.jpg as filler, can replace with a logo or whatever or just leave blank.
 Square mostly usefule for large sets of cameras. ie if you have 100 camera feeds you can cram it into a 10x10.
+Method we used to combine images required dimension parity, so you can't make them in a rectangle, only a square.
+(Could adjust code but square with filler works well enough for me.
+You can see that, since i only have 2 cameras on this device 2^2 = 4 > 2 > 1 = 1^2 so it rounds up to the nearest perfect square and gives us 2 filler images.
 ![img_Source](accessAndIndexAllCameras/showAllCameras_square_demo_output.jpg)